 The Price is Right

-Free (Apps): Get your users in the door quickly with a free download and then collect
+- Free (Apps): Get your users in the door quickly with a free download and then

 ad revenues.
 Just be mindful who controls the conversation here – you or the ad companies.

-Free (In-App Purchase): Same idea about getting new users, but here you have the chance to
+- Free (In-App Purchase): Same idea about getting new users, but here you have

 usability for your app.
 This is probably the most profitable method.

-Paid: You know every user will be paying for the value you bring them, but it’s a kind
+- Paid: You know every user will be paying for the value you bring them, but it’s

 of one-and-done approach, as new revenue generation means constantly getting new users.